A Dying Business

 In 1911, when newspaper publisher and journalist Joseph Pulitzer died, he was waked in the library of his Manhattan home.
 The room was filled with floral tributes and the furniture arranged for the assembly of mourners.
 Throughout the morning, family, friends, and employees came to pay their respects to the … Continue reading What You Need to Know When Considering a Home Funeral

 I was honored to be asked to contribute an essay to NFDA’s ‘Director’ magazine in observance of the somber 20th anniversary of the terrorist attacks.
 I chose to write about a few of the many 9/11 memorials to be found in cemeteries around the country.
-One of my favorites is … Continue reading How We Remember
+One of my favorites is in the Cemetery of the … Continue reading How We Remember

 I am one of Iris Apfel’s 1.6 million Instagram followers.
 In a society that worships youth, and in which fashion models seems to grow younger all the time, 99-year-old Apfel is a breath of fresh air.
-The unconventional style icon’s fabulousness and ageless spirit is on full display in each and … Continue reading How To Feel Beautiful, Stylish and Resilient at 90
+The unconventional style icon’s fabulousness and ageless spirit is on full display in each and every photo.
+She is proof … Continue reading How To Feel Beautiful, Stylish and Resilient at 90

 If you’re looking to explore your roots, or just want to soak up some regional history, look no further than your local cemetery.
 On most mornings, that is exactly where I go, because I am a funeral director.
 But I often head there on my off-time, too.
 Working as a funeral director has piqued my … Continue reading Lessons You Can Learn From a Tour In Your Local Cemetery

 Once upon a time, a young woman walked into a funeral home in Queens, New York.
 She needed an after-school job to earn some money, while she worked her way through college, and the funeral home was hiring.
 She had dreams of one day becoming a great writer.
 Well, if not a great one, at … Continue reading A Dying Business